 - Have travelled from or through a ‘watchlist’ state or country – i.e. any location where the UK Government requires all people to self-isolate when they arrive.

 - Are personally classified in a vulnerable category (e.g. either due to age or other underlying health conditions).

-All attendees must adhere to the requirements below.
+All attendees are recommended to adhere to the requirements below.
 Reminders will be published in pre-show communications and on signage throughout the show site: